bjss-data-academy/apache-spark-databricks/notebooks.md

 Databricks Notebooks will be familar to users of Jupyter notebooks.

-This guide builds on [Getting Started with Databricks](https://github.com/bjss-data-academy/getting-started-databricks/blob/main/README.md)
+This guide assumes knowledge of [Getting Started with Databricks](https://github.com/bjss-data-academy/getting-started-databricks/blob/main/README.md)

-If you are not familiar with how notebooks work, review the guide first.

 ## Magic Commands
-Notebooks have _magic commands_ that allow you to override the default language, and to provide some utilities.
+Notebooks support _magic commands_.
+These allow you to override the default language, and provide utilities.

 A magic command starts with a percent sign __%__